 Surfcasting also applies to fish while wading in the surf.
 Contrary to popular belief, you can catch a wide variety of fish from surfcasting.
 These include but are not limited to flounder, bass, rockfish, turbot, and mackerel.

 Because of its specific conditions, surfcasting requires specific equipment.
-For example, you need rods which are 4-5 meters long to keep them above the waves and you also need them to be strong as you will be handling heavy baits and strong rigging.
+For example, you need rods that are 4-5 meters long to keep them above the waves and you also need them to be strong as you will be handling heavy baits and strong rigging.

 They generally have a lot of power and have very fast casting distance.
 What makes them even better is that they are highly accurate.
 However, they do have their fair share of shortcomings.
 For example, be prepared to get a bird’s nest now and then.
 Nonetheless, when it comes to surfcasting, the pros outweigh the cons of conventional reels.